 As we enter April, spring fever is in full effect at our school.
 Our kids are getting a little restless and wishing they were outside enjoying the nice weather instead of being cooped up inside a classroom.
 The one special time of our day is our read-aloud time.
 Keeping them engaged during this time is never a struggle.
 They love listening to and discussing each new story.
 This month we chose six, adorable April books for our read-alouds.
 Each book was carefully selected to ensure that we could meet all the Reading Literature standards for the month.
 This post is a small preview of only one activity from each read-aloud.
 We cover many standards in each three to five-day close read.

 Muncha, Muncha, Muncha!, by Candace Fleming is a humorous story about Mr. McGreely and his ongoing battle with the bunnies, who repeatedly find ways to sneak into his garden.
 He builds fences, moats, and finally a fortress to protect his vegetables.
 Kids can’t wait until the end, to see who will win the battle.
 Kids love the sound effects, repetitive phrases, and humorous illustrations.
-This is a great story for teaching cause and effect.
-As an extension, students really enjoyed brainstorming ways to keep the bunnies out of the garden.
+This is a great story for teaching the craft and structure standards with cause and effect.

 We chose Michael Recycle, by Ellie Bethel to honor Earth Day this month.
 This story is about Michael Recycle, a superhero who saves a rotten, slimy town by teaching the people how to reduce, reuse, and recycle.
 This story is a great springboard for teaching students about environmental preservation.
+For one lesson we will have students complete a character, setting, beginning, middle, and end activity to hit standard 3.
 We plan to have students sort “reduce, reuse, recycle” photographs into categories before and after reading the story.
 Then, we will revisit the story to find ways that the townspeople reduced, reused, and recycled.
 Students will think of ways they can take care of their environment, which will help them design persuasive posters to convince others to do the same.